cryotools/GLOF-modeling/Workflow.md

 You need to extract the minimum and maximum X, Y, and Z coordinates from your STL valley file to define the bounding box for blockMesh.
 This can be done in two ways:

-Select the STL file in ParaView, go to the Information tab, and note the bounds (min/max for X, Y, Z).
+- Select the STL file in ParaView, go to the Information tab, and note the bounds (min/max for X, Y, Z).

-With Python using the `numpy-stl` package:
+- Use the `numpy-stl` package in Python to print the values:

 ```python
 import numpy